eroc123/obsidian-notes/Computer Science/Excalidraw/Flowchart.md

 Name = "John" ^drRCe6pp

-Diamond shape - if statement
+Diamond shape - if statement or case, can be used for loops.
+NO NEED FOR IF,
-NO NEED FOR IF, ONLY CONDITION ^u4nkDE5J
+ONLY CONDITION ^u4nkDE5J

 END ^csM494Ep